Water for Elephants (musical): Act 2

 Mr. Jankowski reminisces on his younger days spent with Rosie ("Funny Angel").
 With Rosie as their new star, The Benzini Brothers Circus becomes a success.
 As Jacob teaches the circus workers Polish, he grows increasingly close with Marlena ("Zostań").
 This draws the eye of circus workers Barbara, Walter, and Camel, who convince Jacob that a relationship with Marlena will bring nothing but trouble ("Squeaky Wheel").

 Jacob plans to leave the circus to Marlena’s dismay - August grows suspicious of their relationship.
 He accuses Marlena of cheating on him and Marlena and August exchange blows ("You’ve Got Nothing (Part 1)").
 August orders Wade to red-light Jacob, Walter and Camel.
 Jacob and Marlena disappear, and a reluctant Wade pushes Walter and Camel off the train as it’s going over a bridge, killing them ("You’ve Got Nothing (Part 2)").

 In a hotel room, Marlena regrets how poorly she let people treat her, but resolves to trust herself from now on ("What Do You Do").
 Jacob finds Marlena, and they are free to be together for the first time ("Wild").
 They form a plan: They will go back to the show, perform the first half, then run off with Rosie, Camel, and Walter while August finishes the show.
 When they arrive at the circus, Jacob goes to Walter and Camel's compartment, but only finds Walter's pet dog Queenie.
 Wade walks in on him and Jacob realizes what happened.
 The two end up fighting until Wade smacks Jacob's head against a post and runs off.
 When he comes to his senses, Jacob takes a knife and resolves to kill August as he takes a nap before the show ("Go Home"), but can’t go through with it.

 During the show, a guilt-ridden Wade opens the menagerie cages, and the animals stampede the circus.
 Many people die, including August, who is killed by Rosie wielding his bullhook.
+Being the only person to see this, Jacob contemplates whether his indecision to try and stop Rosie was him being frozen with fear or a deliberate desire to let August die.
 Jacob and Marlena make it out alive and soon after got married, keeping Rosie and Queenie in their care.
 Jacob went on to pass his exams and they had five children, allowing Jacob to finally hang the sign his father had ordered before he eventually retired and left the practice in the hands of his children.
 After revealing that Marlena died not too long ago, Mr. Jankowski decides that he misses the circus life, and accepts a job at O’Brien’s One-Ring Circus, jokingly telling Marlena's spirit that he's running away with the circus before declaring that he's finally home ("Finale (I choose the ride)").